blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 servers?
 Hopefully the benefit of running communications to a server daemon over an encrypted channel is obvious to you, but generating keys for a client, as well?
 Control, simply.
-The message bus will be used to cause sensitive tasks to kick off, mere encrypted channels do not deny unknown parties from establishing connections and pumping messages through.
+The message bus will be used to cause sensitive tasks to kick off; mere encrypted channels do not deny unknown parties from establishing connections and pumping messages through.
 The RabbitMQ setup advocated here
 will: